-Relief efforts ramped up for Bahamas where 'staggering' Dorian death toll feared
+'Staggering' death toll feared in Bahamas after Dorian's destruction

 “There are too many dead bodies there.
 The government needs to remove everyone from the island, the smell is everywhere, it’s in the water.”

-Reporting by Nick Brown in Sandy Point, Bahamas with additional reporting by Dante Carrer and Marco Bello in Marsh Harbour, Bahamas, Zachary Fagenson in Nassau, Bahamas, Peter Szekely, Michelle Nichols, Maria Caspani and Matthew Lavietes in New York, Andrew Hay in New Mexico and Rich McKay in Atlanta; Editing by Mark Heinrich and Alexander Smith
+Reporting by Nick Brown Zachary Fagenson in Nassau, Additional reporting by Dante Carrer and Marco Bello in Marsh Harbour, Bahamas, Brendan O'Brien in Chicago and Rich McKay in Atlanta,; Writing by Scott Malone; Editing by Alexander Smith and Alistair Bell